Course Descriptions

 TECM 1013: Basic Mathematics

 Focuses on basic math skills used in the workplace.
+Course focuses on basic math skills used in the workplace.
 Topics include addition, subtraction, division, multiplication, and word problems.

 TECM 1041: Algebra 101